A Vanderbilt expert sets the record straight on common misconceptions about this illness.

 2. Only old people get the disease.

-4. Women with MS can’t breastfeed.
+4. Women with this condition can’t breastfeed.

 “Not true,” Moses said.
 “There is some evidence that breastfeeding helps prevent relapses during women’s postpartum time.
 We encourage breastfeeding when possible.”

-5. MS is curable.
+5. Multiple sclerosis is curable.